 Without this information, you’ll struggle to make sure that your spaces can actually accommodate their intended purpose.

-Hot desking is a system implemented in hybrid work environments as well as in coworking spaces.
-It serves as a way of allocating the available desk space to those who show up to work in person on any given day.
+Hot desking is a system used in hybrid offices to allocate available desks to whoever comes in on a given day.
 Many managers shape their office design with hot desking in mind.

 Hot desking is often incorporated alongside other systems found in hybrid offices, such as activity-based working.
-It’s also sometimes used on its own without any additional systems in place.
+It’s also sometimes used on its own without any additional systems in place, and it’s a reliable method of optimizing office space.

 Companies that implement hot desking recognize that in a hybrid set-up, not every staff member wants a designated desk and that by letting staff rotate through desks on an as-needed basis, they free up room for other amenities.